0xTheWolf/Red-Alert/README.md

 A HUGE ALPHA LEAK.

 This is my simple setup that when an endpoint is called it will turn on a BIG RED LIGHT situated on your desk.
 This alert is INCREDIBLE for notifying you of MEV.
 It's a simple web server that will trigger TP link devices for notification purposes.
 I use a GIANT RED LIGHT and an on off plug, but the fun is endless, play with any device.
 A Boombox with beastie boys.
 Flash images of hentai pr0n.
 POSSIBILITIES ARE ENDLESS!!!!
+Best of all, it will cost you around $40 on amazon...or 1/100th the price of gas for that sweet sweet alpha you've been enjoying

 ## Required Materials: